ucb-bar/chipyard/docs/Chipyard-Basics/Chipyard-Components.rst

   See :ref:`fire-marshal` for more information.

 **Baremetal-IDE**
-  Baremetal-IDE is an all-in-one tool for baremetal-level C/C++ program developments.
+  Baremetal-IDE is an all-in-one tool for baremetal-level C/C++ program development.
 See `Tutorial <https://ucb-bar.gitbook.io/chipyard/baremetal-ide/getting-started-with-baremetal-ide/>`_ for more information.

 Sims
 -------------------------------------------